dofusdude/dodugo/docs/ResourcesApi.md

 func main() {
     language := "language_example" // string | a valid language code
     game := "dofus2" // string |
-    sortLevel := "sortLevel_example" // string | sort the resulting list by level, default unsorted (optional) filterTypeName := "filterTypeName_example" // string | only results with the translated type name (optional) filterMinLevel := int32(56) // int32 | only results which level is equal or above this value (optional) filterMaxLevel := int32(56) // int32 | only results which level is equal or below this value (optional) pageSize := int32(56) // int32 | size of the results from the list. -1 disables pagination and gets all in one response. (optional) pageNumber := int32(56) // int32 | page number based on the current page[size].
+    sortLevel := "desc" // string | sort the resulting list by level, default unsorted (optional) filterTypeName := "miscellaneous resources" // string | only results with the translated type name (optional) filterMinLevel := int32(160) // int32 | only results which level is equal or above this value (optional) filterMaxLevel := int32(190) // int32 | only results which level is equal or below this value (optional) pageSize := int32(10) // int32 | size of the results from the list. -1 disables pagination and gets all in one response. (optional) pageNumber := int32(1) // int32 | page number based on the current page[size].
 So you could get page 1 with 8 entrys and page 2 would have entries 8 to 16. (optional) fieldsItem := "recipe" // string | adds fields from their detail endpoint to the item list entries.
 Multiple comma separated values allowed. (optional)

     configuration := openapiclient.NewConfiguration()